 The reading list of those years still feels like a bookshelf you

-Encyclopedia Brown, The Lion, the Witch and the Wardrobe, The Indian in the
+series, The Indian in the Cupboard, The Lion, the Witch and the Wardrobe, The

 Intermediate (4th-6th